-The court’s decision upholds the Solomon Amendment, a law that requires colleges that take federal money to accommodate recruiters.
+The court’s decision upholds a law that requires colleges that take federal money to accommodate recruiters.
 College leaders have said they could not afford to lose federal help, which amounts to approximately $35 billion a year.

 “Recruiters are, by definition, outsiders who come onto campus for the limited purpose of trying to hire students, not to become members of the school’s expressive association,” he wrote.

-Roberts filed the only opinion, which was joined by every justice but Samuel Alito, who was not on the bench when the case was
+Roberts filed the only opinion, which was joined by every justice but Samuel Alito.
+Alito did not participate because he was not on the bench when the case was argued.

 — Associated Press